 Chengdu is an ancient city and has many unique ancient and modern cultural aspects that can be found nowhere else as well as a jumping nightlife.
 Being a transportation hub and the gateway to Tibet since the ancient Silk Road, Chengdu's unique culture is a melting pot of different cultures from throughout China and western Asia.

 Sichuan Opera is famous throughout Sichuan, Yunnan, and Guizhou Provinces.
 Sichuan Opera is an important part of Chengdu culture, and one of the contributing styles that became Beijing's famous Peking Opera.
 Developed over centuries, the present form came about during The Qing Dynasty (1644-1911).
-Besides the normal singing and martial arts, Sichuan Opera has many unique features that set it apart, features such as fire breathing, changing faces, and juggling pottery.
+Besides normal singing and martial arts, Sichuan Opera has many unique features that set it apart, features such as fire breathing, changing faces, and juggling pottery.
 Sichuan Opera is far less formal in style than Peking Opera and the role of the clown holds a comparatively large part of each opera.

 The changing faces part of Sichuan opera is performed by an actor wearing a silk mask that looks similar to a Peking Opera mask.
 The actor struts and spins around the stage.
 When the actor spins around or jerks his head, his mask is changed for another.
 An experienced actor can have dozens of masks that he can change.
 Most visitors try to figure out how it is done, but it is done with such speed that its secret cannot be discerned.
 It is very similar to watching a magic show in the middle of an opera.
 Fire breathing is another important and spectacular part of Sichuan Opera.
-An actor in a mask shoots huge balls of fire out over the audiences head.
+An actor in a mask shoots huge balls of fire out over the audience's head.
 It is perfectly safe and quite exciting.

 Visitors to Chengdu will find there are a lot of teahouses scattered throughout the city.
 Drinking tea has become a quintessential part of Chengdu people's daily life.
 Because of this, Chengdu has formed a special tea culture all its own which attracts visitors from across China, and around the globe.
 For Chengdu locals, it is very important to have the proper atmosphere to enjoy their tea.
 For most people, the perfect place would be a teahouse.
 The most popular location for teahouses in Chengdu is along the south bridge of Dujiang Weir, where the scenery is wonderful and the weather is pleasant.
 One of the most unique parts of Chengdu's teahouses is the community atmosphere.
-Everyone from infants to the elderly come to the teahouses to relax, do business, chat with friends, or just drink tea.
+Everyone from infants to the elderly comes to the teahouses to relax, do business, chat with friends, or just drink tea.
 Many elderly come to the teahouses early in the morning and do not leave until late at night.
 Normally when somebody decides to leave, they give what remaining snacks they have to the table.
 It is the perfect place to meet new friends.
 There are also people wandering the teahouses offering to clean out patron's ears or cut their fingernails.
 They wander through the crowds with handfuls of metal tools that they use.
-It may look a little scary, but it a wonderful experience.
+It may look a little scary, but it is a wonderful experience.

 Chengdu has one of the few remaining bastions of true teahouse culture left in China.
 It is a wonderful experience for Locals and visitors.
 It is something that should not be missed because the only way to truly understand it is to experience it.